pytorch/TensorRT/docsrc/tutorials/trtorchc.rst

                                             calibration-cache argument) [ float |
                                             float32 | f32 | half | float16 | f16 |
                                             int8 | i8 ] (default: float)
+        --ffo,
-        -d[type], --device-type=[type]    The type of device the engine should be built for [ gpu | dla ] (default: gpu) --engine-capability=[capability]  The type of device the engine should be
+        --forced-fallback-ops             List of operators in the graph that should be forced to fallback to Pytorch for execution -d[type], --device-type=[type]    The type of device the engine should be built for [ gpu | dla ] (default: gpu) --engine-capability=[capability]  The type of device the engine should be